“Measurement is the first step that leads to control and, eventually, to improvement.”

 Advertisers generally turn to Marketing Mix Modeling methods (MMM) or Marketing Effectiveness to help them understand and quantify the true impact of their marketing efforts be it online or offline.
 A Marketing Mix Modeling project tends to be “heavy” in nature as it requires a commitment from client-side teams to define the scope of the project and deliver the data necessary to build the models.
 The process takes months rather than weeks, and the project may cost a few hundred thousand dollars, depending on the scope.

-The era of a few companies offering MMM is long gone.
+The era of a few companies offering Marketing Mix Modeling is long gone.
 Today, the analytics market counts a number of companies that can deliver MMM; but what criteria should one consider in choosing the right partner and ensure the best fit?

-In this article we provide 5 tips that we believe could help marketers choose the right MMM partner:
+In this article we provide 5 tips that we believe could help marketers choose the right Marketing Mix Modeling partner: